ynx0/airlock/Airlock Integration Testing Guide.md

 #### Ship Setup

-Now that our pristine fakezod is ready, we move on to the actual setup of the ship.
+Now that our pristine fakeship(s) are ready, we move on to the actual setup of the ship(s).
 To do this, we edit the contents of `setup_env.sh` and send commands to the dojo.
 This will be our entry point for the CI/CD pipeline as it imports and runs the environment setup script.